cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 .. code-block:: python

     data_valuation_kwargs = {
-        "k": # Number of nearest neighbors to calculate the data valuation score, "thresholds": # Thresholds for determing if an example has a data valuation issue, }
+        "k": # Number of nearest neighbors used to calculate data valuation scores, "threshold": # Examples with scores below this  threshold will be flagged with a data valuation issue }

 .. note::